TriBITSPub/TriBITS/tribits/doc/guides/TribitsGuidesBody.rst

 TriBITS Project Structure
 =========================

-.. jfrye: What does the "F" in framework mean?

 TriBITS is a Framework, implemented in CMake, to create CMake projects.
 As a `Software Framework`_, TriBITS defines the overall structure of a CMake build system for a project and it processes the various project-, repository-, and